Hindu Genocide: Selective Genocide.

 Moreover, we lost our brother (the eldest cousin in our family), who was working in the East Bengal Regiment.
 The current government sentenced to death a few War criminals, but plenty of local collaborators worked for the West Pakistan Army.
 Still, they are walking through the nerves of the country.
 And there were repatriate Pakistani Army officers who orchestrated the genocide of 1971 among them.
 Possibly there was a shortlist of about 170 officers.
 They were not on trials.

 Saturday, December 5, 2020, is a bad day for Bangladesh because the Islamists smashed an under-construction sculpture of Father of the Nation Bangabandhu Sheikh Mujibur Rahman at the five roads’ intersection in Kushtia city.
 The sculpture’s face and hands were vandalized in the early morning.
 The incident took place in Kushtia amid protests by various Islamist organizations across the country over Bangabandhu’s sculpture’s construction, all Bangladeshi newspapers reported.
 I wonder if this Islamist group can vandalize the founder’s father’s sculpture what they could do with the statutes of Hindu gods and goddesses (the deities).
 A secular, multicultural Bengali (Secular Bangladeshis) nation is in deep trouble again, including peaceful Bengali Hindus, as their contribution to the liberation war is not recognized.
+(The End)

 The writer is a Doctoral Candidate working on peace and conflict resolution through science at Curriculum Studies and teacher, Development department, Ontario Institute for Studies in Education (OISE), Teaching Assistant, University of Toronto.